smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v5.7/index.md

 ```

 In your SdlReceiver onSdlEnable method before you start your service when on Android 14 you must check to make sure you have permission to enter the foreground before you can start.
 We added a helper method `AndroidTools.ServicePermissionUtil.hasForegroundServiceTypePermission` where you just need to pass the context to check if your app has the `BLUETOOTH_CONNECT` permission or has USB accessory permission so that your app can enter the foreground.
-You should at minimum check fore theses permission before you start your service:
+You should at minimum check for these permissions before you start your service:

 ```java
                 if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.UPSIDE_DOWN_CAKE) {